25 Best Things to Do in Sequoia & Kings Canyon National Park

 18. Cedar Grove Lodge

-Visiting the Cedar Grove District at the bottom of Kings Canyon is, without a doubt, one of the best ways to experience the park!
+Visiting the Cedar Grove District at the bottom of Kings Canyon is, without a doubt, one of the best ways to experience the park because it’s one of the best ways to take it slow and see Kings Canyon over time rather than rush through it!

 However, this doesn’t go without saying that Cedar Grove is extremely remote, and spending a full day in the canyon with plans to stay outside of the park is very impractical.

-In fact, spending a full day in Cedar Grove, with reservations to stay at the John Muir Lodge, is also less than ideal.
+In fact, spending a full day in Cedar Grove, with reservations to stay at the John Muir Lodge up in Grant Grove, is also less than ideal.

 Cedar Grove Lodge Kings Canyon National Park